Self Storage Business Loans up to $300,000

 For instance, if you need to add six outdoor storage lockers to meet sudden demand, use a line of credit to quickly get the money you need before you miss out on the potential business.

 There are also other SBA loan programs.
-For instance, if you’re performing new construction, renovating, or expanding your self storage company, an SBA 7(a) loan for commercial real estate might work.
+If you’re looking for storage construction financing to renovate an existing premises or expanding your self storage company, an SBA 7(a) loan for commercial real estate might work.
 As a bonus, you don’t need industry-specific experience or a proven investment portfolio to qualify, unlike a conventional loan.

 To qualify for a loan, you will need to prepare your self storage business information for your lenders.
 Any lender will examine your business using the five Cs of loan analysis: